The best webcam for working from home in 2023

 No external audio support

 The Razer Kiyo Pro is our pick as the best webcam for home working overall.
-It offers Full HD at 60 frames per second, which means the video quality this webcam will provide is simply fantastic.
+It offers Full HD at 60 frames per second, which means the video quality this webcam will provide is much better than an internal laptop cam.
 If you're willing to turn down the frame rate to a still-high 30fps, you can also get HDR.
-The field-of-view ranges from 80 to 103 degrees, and you also get autofocus.
+The field-of-view ranges from 80 to 103 degrees, and autofocus is on the menu too.

 All in all, this is a premium camera that will help home workers look their best in meetings, conferences, interviews and more.
-However, you will pay for the privilege, and so if you're looking for value, you may prefer the more affordable webcams on our list below.
+However, it's pretty expensive, and so if you're low on funds, you may prefer one of the more affordable webcams on our list below.
+Alternatively, if you need 4K then our top pick is at number 4 on our list.
 For more details, read our full Razer Kiyo Pro review.

 See also: Best Mac webcams